 Media activities therefore influence development on two levels:

 Despite a slowing of its budgetary efforts over the last several years, France remains a major player in worldwide public development aid.
-As recalled by the President of the Republic on 27 August 2014 at the 22nd Conference of Ambassadors, the budgetary difficulties are not jeopardising the “development priorities".
-President François Hollande reaffirmed “the special effort to support the poorest countries" and “the importance of development in the fight against terrorism".
+As recalled by the President of the Republic on 29 August 2017 at the Conference of Ambassadors, the budgetary difficulties are not jeopardising the “development priorities".
+President Emmanuel Macron reaffirmed “the special effort to support the poorest countries" and “the importance of development in the fight against terrorism".

 France still contributes nearly 10% of the overall base of worldwide public development aid funding, even while the latter is being fully reconstructed – as a result of a scissor effect between the budgetary constraints of the traditional donors and the increase in strength of contributions from emerging countries.
 In the media sector more specifically, the French contribution, even if it is decreasing considerably, remains sufficiently significant to influence certain priorities and working methods.
 Faced with the domination of the British and American operators, this voluntarism contributes towards preserving the visibility of French cooperation in several theatres, from Sub-Saharan Africa through South-East Asia to the Arab world and the Caucasus.